-At this stage, the government strived lesson to be learned and prepared for the second wave.
+At this stage, the government strived a lesson to be learned and prepared for the second wave.
 The forecast, however, was disappointing and predicted a stronger impact in the last quarter.
-GDP has dropped by 1,2 per cent comparing to 2019 and was 7,3 billion euros.
+GDP has dropped by 1,2 per cent comparing to 2019 and was 7.3 billion euros.
 The economic decline for its most part resulted from a decline in the first sector.
 Things were not getting better in hospitality, thereby compromising the market’s stability.

 The economy of Estonia, however, has maintained its status and started to stabilise.
 The decline has decelerated and stopped pretty much in every sector.
 The processing sector and logistics were the first ones to recover.
 Despite limited export, the level of trade has increased due to electronics and chemical products.